Aeromoe's Version of Joe Orman's Naked-Eye 100 List

 We arrived with enough time to get my telescope and camera set up.
 A small crowd started to assemble, and by the time the eclipse started enough folks were present that it really made the effort

 I plan on writing more about our experience and posting more photos, but here is a photo of annularity.
-Photo take with a Canon 60D at prime focus through an Orion Telescopes ST120 refractor on
+Photo taken with a Canon 60D at prime focus through an Orion Telescopes ST120 refractor on

 a Sky View Pro mount.
 Note: I realize I should have had the camera strap secured to the telescope.
 Thankfully nothing happened to make the camera fall from the mount.